Turning Center Programming, Setup, and Operation

 Estimated time to completion

-We estimate that students will average approximately 30 hours to complete each class, including time to study the materials, to take the tests, and to do the exercises.
-Actual time will vary, of course, based upon the student's aptitude.
+We estimate that students will average approximately 40 hours to complete each class, including time to study the materials, to take the tests, and to do the exercises.
+Actual time will vary, of course, based upon the student's motivation and aptitude.

 The Key Concepts Approach